jamesCodes808/reading-notes/301/class-12.md

 Status code 200 means everything is successful.
 Status code 201 means something was successfully created.

+# What I want to know more about

+- Best practices for schema creation and validation

 >References
 >
 >[Status Codes Based On REST Methods](https://www.moesif.com/blog/technical/api-design/Which-HTTP-Status-Code-To-Use-For-Every-CRUD-App/)